osrf/gazebo_tutorials/model_editor/tutorial.md

     [[file:files/model_editor_joint.png|800px]]

 The line representing the joint is color-coded.
-Play around with creating different joint types to see the colors.
+Play around with different joint types to see the colors.

 The joint visual consists of RGB axes which help to give an idea of the coordinate frame of the joint.
 The yellow arrow indicates the primary axis of